Aravindan-D/NUMBER_PLATE_DETECTION/README.md

 4.It will compare the registation number with the blockedlist database

-5.If it is in blocke list then intimate concern officer with a whatsapp message
+5.If it is in blocked list then intimate concern officer with a whatsapp message